-The increased responsibilities for realising climate change adaptation at local level are not necessarily accompanied by additional resources for delivering on the new expenditure for information-gathering, participatory processes, awareness programmes and settlement relocating and upgrading.
-Even when funds are transferred, remote and risk-prone municipalities, districts and States may require capacity - building to be able to spend the funds.
+The increased responsibilities for realising CCA at local level are not necessarily accompanied by additional resources for delivering on the new expenditure for information gathering, participatory processes, awareness programmes, and settlement relocating and upgrading.
+Even when funds are transferred, remote and risk-prone municipalities, districts and States may require capacity-building to be able to spend the funds.

-Synergies between economic growth imperatives and vulnerability reduction goals

-While there are opportunities for finding win-win solutions or co-benefits such that vulnerability of households to disaster is reduced while at the same time economic development for a region or city is achieved, such solutions often require harder work from government officials and commitment from political leaders.
-In reality what this means is when development strategies and projects are envisioned, due attention needs to be paid to the potential for disaster risk creation, including the short and long-range impacts of climate change. lxvi
+Synergies between economic growth imperatives and vulnerability reduction goals While there are opportunities for finding win-win solutions or co-benefits such that the vulnerability of households to disaster is reduced while at the same time economic development for a region or city is achieved, such solutions often require harder work from government officials and commitment from political leaders.
+In reality, when development strategies and projects are envisioned, due attention needs to be paid to the potential for disaster risk creation, including the short- and long-range impacts of CC.
+XCVI

-5.3.2 Capacity building for integrated planning and implementation
+8.2 Capacity building for integrated planning and implementation

-The working paper has highlighted the linkages between climate adaptation and DRR planning by using a human development lens.
-This resulted in the development of a risk, resilience and vulnerability framework.
+The paper has highlighted the linkages between climate adaptation and DRR planning by using a HD lens.
+This has resulted in the development of a risk, resilience, and vulnerability framework.
 For an integrated framework to translate into tangible actions, decision-makers need to understand these linkages and their implications in practice.

-The working paper will provide the high level framing for teaching a series of UNDP-IIHS short courses aimed at developing capacity of various stakeholders, in particular State government officials, in achieving the above integrated planning and implementation outcomes.
+The paper will provide the high level framing for teaching a series of UNDP-IIHS short courses aimed at developing capacity of various stakeholders, in particular State government officials, in achieving the above integrated planning and implementation outcomes.
 Capacity building is necessary to increase accountability in the public sector, a gap which is well recognised in the Twelfth Five Year Plan.

-The next section reviews the current policy framework for development planning, climate change and disaster risk management in India, to identify gaps in the content and process issues, relative to the resilience planning framework proposed as table 1.
+The next section reviews the current policy framework for development planning, CC, and disaster risk management in India, to identify gaps in the content and process issues, relative to the resilience planning framework proposed as table 1.